Monitoring: Michael Williams

 Akvo returns his eyes to Michael.
 “Wildfires are healthy for an ecosystem.
 Trying to stop them can even be detrimental to the long-term health of the forest, preventing new growth and, inevitably, leading to more devastating fires down the road.
 You don’t think that the case is quite the same with humans, but…”

 He is silent for almost a minute before Michael realizes that he is waiting for Michael to complete the thought.
 “But some people still have to die,” he says.
-“If there is going to be a conflict, not just a nuclear exchange but a war between countries with superpowers to wield against each other, then casualties will be inevitable and our resources would be better spent directing death rather than trying to eliminate it–after a point, our efforts will into diminishing returns and we’ll need to adopt an alternate strategy of dealing with the problem.”
+“If there is going to be a conflict, not just a nuclear exchange but a war between countries with superpowers to wield against each other, then casualties will be inevitable and our resources would be better spent directing death rather than trying to eliminate it–after a point, our efforts will experience diminishing returns and we’ll need to adopt an alternate strategy for dealing with the problem.”

 Akvo nods.
 “Your nature, and I speak of you collectively, as the children, is a fundamentally moral and idealistic one, for different values of ‘moral’ and ‘idealistic.’
 You are all altruists but you do not agree on what is best.
 Do you see the problem?”